OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 - Insertable task panes

 ####Add-in commands
-Use add-in commands to extend the user interface of Office for Windows Desktop and Office Online.
+Use add-in commands to extend the UI of Office for Windows Desktop and Office Online.
 For example, you can add **buttons for your add-ins on the ribbon** or selected contextual menus, allowing users to easily access their add-ins within Office.
 Command buttons can launch the different actions such as **showing a pane (or multiple panes) with a custom HTML** or **executing a JavaScript function**.
 We recommend that you [watch this Channel9 video](https://channel9.msdn.com/events/Build/2016/P551) for a deeper overview of this feature.

 **Add-in with commands running in Excel Desktop**
 ![Add-in commands](../../images/addincommands1.png)